DCEngines/InstantBigData/spark-kafka-wordcount/README.md

 * Go to spark directory

-* Download the spark sql kafka jar
+* Download the spark sql kafka jar .For example, with spark 2.3.0 and scala 2.11, jar name is spark-sql-kafka-0-10_2.11-2.3.0.jar

 * If kafka client jar is not there in spark jars directory, download and put in the jars directory in spark source directory.